 It is the convenience of a home electric car charging station, that eases your mind as you leave the house embarked on your day and come home from a long day’s drive.
 Whether it be for your Management Corporation Strata Title (MCST) - managed residential or private residential home we have you covered!
-Let’s break down the steps on getting an electric car charger installed in your home without hassle.
+We break down the process below.

 · how much cable concealment works need to be laid out for your electric car charging station

 · will the charging station be installed indoors or outdoors, how much trenching and cable bearing is required

 · what is the power availability on your switchboard

 · are there specific modifications you may require, and finally